duskyshelf/CV/README.md

 ## David Upsdale

+Email: dupsdale@gmail.com
+Github: github.com/duskyshelf

 An up-and-coming software developer who loves gaming and all things tech.
 After working in digital marketing roles for the last few years, I realised I wanted to be part of the creative side of the tech industry and not just a user.
-I'm looking for a role that challenges me and lets me get to grips with new technologies and concepts.
-Preferably as part of a dynamic team in a strong learning environment so I can continue to improve.
+I'm looking for a role that challenges me and lets me get to grips with new technologies and concepts as well as kickstarting my career.

 #### Problem Solving